 "We think it's extremely important for patients with kidney failure to receive a transplant before they start dialysis if possible because the outcomes are much, much better if we can accomplish that."
 Says Dr. Douglas Hanto, Chief of Transplantation at Beth Israel Deaconess Medical Center.

-The BIDMC Transplant Institute peforms about 75 kidney transplants each year from both live and cadaver donors.
+The BIDMC Transplant Institute preforms about 75 kidney transplants each year from both live and cadaver donors.
 Patients benefit from a true team approach.
 At the Transplant Institute you can see a surgeon, transplant nephrologist, liver specialist, infectious disease specialist, transplant specialized nurse, social worker and dietician all in the same place.

 "You see one doctor after the other.
 They take you from one stage to the next and talk you right through everything, " says Jim.